base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-hyperframes.md

 If you need to, update the type here to handle more complex cases.

-Next, add a `Record` to store your collection of hyperframes, and a function to add frames to the `Record`:
+Next, add a `Record` to store your collection of HyperFrames, and a function to add frames to the `Record`:

 ```tsx
 const frames: Record<string, HyperFrame> = {};